IIIF/api/source/api/image/2.1/index.md

 | x,y,w,h             | The region of the full image to be returned is specified in terms of absolute pixel values.
 The value of x represents the number of pixels from the 0 position on the horizontal axis.
 The value of y represents the number of pixels from the 0 position on the vertical axis.
 Thus the x,y position 0,0 is the upper left-most pixel of the image. w represents the width of the region and h represents the height of the region in pixels.  |
 | pct:x,y,w,h         | The region to be returned is specified as a sequence of percentages of the full image's dimensions, as reported in the Image Information document.
 Thus, `x` represents the number of pixels from the 0 position on the horizontal axis, calculated as a percentage of the reported width. `w` represents the width of the region, also calculated as a percentage of the reported width.
 The same applies to y and h respectively.
 These may be floating point numbers. |
 {: .api-table}

-__Deprecation Warning__
-The pct: form of the region parameter will no longer be available in version 3.0.
-{: .warning}

 If the request specifies a region which extends beyond the dimensions reported in the Image Information document, then the service _SHOULD_ return an image cropped at the image's edge, rather than adding empty space.